 Remove Stains Carefully

-Stubborn stains may need a longer soak, or spot-cleaning with an agent meant to work specifically on the type of stain.
-Examples of spot-treatable stains include rust ande blood, food or grease, and For example, small pin-head rust marks can be treated using a cotton swab dipped in a rust remover made for home laundry use.
+Stubborn stains might need a longer soak, or spot-cleaning with an agent meant to work specifically on the type of stain.
+Examples of spot-treatable stains include rust and blood, food or grease, and, for example, small pin-head rust marks can be treated using a cotton swab dipped in a rust remover made for home laundry use.
 Dab the swab directly on the stain and soak again.
-Rinse thoroughly several times in room temperature water, making sure all traces of the cleaning solution have been rinsed... away.
+Rinse thoroughly several times in room-temperature water, making sure all traces of the cleaning solution have been rinsed away.

 Always avoid using bleach on your linens, as this can damage the fibers or cause yellowing or a pink tinge on fabrics (yes, even whites) that are not meant to be bleached.
 If gentle cleaning is not sufficient on a white-on-white piece, add just a capful of bleach to the water and swish to blend thoroughly before soaking.

 Soak linens by gently pressing them down toward the bottom of the sink, or gently swishing and swirling them in the water to fully saturate.
 Pesky floaters can be weighted down with a water-filled jug.

 Never scrub the piece by rubbing the fabric together or using a brush.
 This can damage not only the embroidery threads and fibers but the base fabric as well, causing a furry appearance that will never go away.Continue to 5 of 11 below.

 Never wring an embroidered piece as this can stretch the fabric making blocking a necessity and can tear or damage fibers in the fabric and thread.
 Instead, press the water out of the fabric by squishing it against the base of the sink.
 Smaller items also can be rolled in a plush towel and gently squeezed to release some of the excess water.